-- Proposed site is having no natural vegetation remaining and is covered with patches of kikuyu grass and is in a degraded state: - Site not located within a CBA.
-However, located adjacent within an ESA2 (degraded ESA); - Located on an existing agricultural property, and electricity to the site would be obtained from the landowner; - There is an existing access road towards the proposed site, thus no need to construct a new road; - Site located on a flat surface area; - The proposed site is located adjacent to some tall and mature trees which acts as some visual screening;

-The proposed site is not located within 32m of any watercourses, natural or artificial wetlands.
+- Proposed site is transformed from its natural condition due to past development activities, and is located adjacent to an existing farm road; - Site not located within a CBA.
+However, located adjacent within an ESA; - Located on an existing agricultural property, and electricity to the site would be obtained from the landowner.
+The power will be obtained from an existing pumphouse approximately 430m south-east of the proposed site; - There is an existing access road towards the proposed site, thus no need to construct a new road; - The site is situated on top of a hill, but the site has a flat surface area; - The proposed site is not located within 32m of any watercourses, natural or artificial wetlands.